mdditt2000/prometheus/README.md

-# Prometheus Example - BIG-IP with Telemetry Streaming and Container Ingress Services
+# BIG-IP Metrics from Prometheus using Telemetry Streaming and Container Ingress Services

 Prometheus is an open source monitoring framework.
-Explaining Prometheus is out of the scope of this repo.
-In this repo, I will guide you to setup Prometheus on a BIG-IP and use Telemetry Streaming and collect metrics
+This user-guide covers setup of Prometheus for BIG-IP and CIS using F5 Telemetry Streaming.
+In this user-guide, Prometheus is deployed in Kubernetes and configured via a ConfigMap.

 ## How to Setup Prometheus Monitoring On Kubernetes Cluster